yus-ham/s5/messages/compile-errors/template.md

 ## snippet_invalid_rest_parameter

-> snippets do not support rest parameters; use an array instead
+> Snippets do not support rest parameters; use an array instead

 ## snippet_shadowing_prop